PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
 TensorFlow isolation,
 default direct conversion, `-cotof`, and the exactly 128-ID/128-owner phase store are unchanged; the unconsumed-result inventory decreases from 49 to 48.

+The next characterization selects the adjacent layout-pass-set-1 mean/attention and attention/gate/QDQ observations.
+It freezes their exact order, LayerNorm-enabled/default-Conv policy, shared pass-context identity, gate and transpose-unary callback identities, complete nested schemas, and the recorded mean-affine and quantized-PRELU outer phase boundaries.
+Production remains unchanged pending one straight-line context owner.

+The expanded reference-based suite also updates six stale structural assertions to follow the already-extracted fallback precision/unbound owner and bounded phase records.
+Focused and affected sequential validation report `1 passed, 1 xfailed` and `373 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.